joshcol9232/sort_visualiser/README.md

 ### Visualisations:

-There are two types of visualisations; ones that use a single array, and ones that use multiple arrays.
+There are three types of visualisations:

+- Ones that use a single array and display each element based on it's value.
+- Ones that use a single array and display each element based on it's disparity, a.k.a how far away the element is from where it's supposed to be.
+These will usually have "disparity" in the name.
+- Ones that use multiple arrays.
 I will mark ones that use multiple arrays with an (M).

-You can switch between visualisations while sorting IF you are switching to a visualisation of the same type.
+You can switch between visualisations while sorting IF you are switching to a visualisation of the same array type (single or multi).
 More visualisations are to come in the future. :)

 #### Circle: